Women who oppose the reform of trans rights protest in London | Sophie Hemery

 Vic Valentine, Scottish Trans Alliance policy officer at the Equality Network, said the opposition is likely to fail.
 “However, it is having a big personal impact on trans people at the moment,” as “many trans people feel under attack.”

-Women’s groups opposing reforms “might want to consider what it says about their campaign,” Valentine added, that others taking similar positions are “conservative religious lobby groups [that] are no friends of women’s rights.”
+Women’s groups opposing reforms “might want to consider what it says about their campaign,” Valentine added, since others taking similar positions are “conservative religious lobby groups [that] are no friends of women’s rights.”

 Valentine added that the proposed reforms won’t affect access to single-sex spaces, which is covered under separate equality legislation.